 Christine Trodella of Workplace from Facebook notes that while we can’t predict what will happen with the world in a few months, weeks, or days, remote workers aren’t going anywhere, and companies need to adapt to remain competitive.

 The remote worker is almost as old as the internet itself, so we’ve had more than a couple of decades to learn how to manage employees who aren’t physically present.
 But as we see this trend increase, it’s clear that effectively managing an employee whose “office” is in their home with an internet connection and a computer doesn’t mean that there’s a truly symbiotic relationship between a manager and their remote, work-from-home reports.
 It’s a lot more complicated than that.
-In fact, the learning curve has turned out to be steeper than any of us anticipated, and this specific employee group continues to be severely underrepresented despite their very unique needs and finally make use of payday loans for people on benefits with bad credit.
+In fact, the learning curve has turned out to be steeper than any of us anticipated, and this specific employee group continues to be severely underrepresented despite their very unique needs and finally make use of.

 A recent survey of 2,000 frontline workers and 2,000 managers in the U.S. and the U.K. shows that there is a major disconnect between workers on the front lines and business leaders.
 In fact, almost 90% of these employees feel connected to direct coworkers, but less than 15% feel connected to HQ.
 Worse, just 3% feel connected to their C-suite.
 That disconnect is affecting the bottom line.
 Less than half of workers say they share ideas with senior team members, and more than half say they feel voiceless.
 That can contribute to an environment where suggestions go unsaid and innovative ideas are stifled.